Great-BC/Discord_Group_Presentation_In-class_Exercise/README.md

 ---

 ## Customization
-Modify style.css to update the chat interface design Extend server.js to include more features, such as:
+Modify style.css to update the chat interface design.
+Extend server.js to include more features, such as:
 * Implementing user authentication.
 * Storing and displaying message history.